What Is Ductility Test of Bitumen?

 How to Test Ductility Bitumen?

-- For many decades, different ductility methods have proven to be a reliable indicator of the rheological characteristics of bitumen and bituminous binders at medium temperature.
+- For many decades, different ductility methods, including the ductility test of bitumen pdf references, have proven to be a reliable indicator of the rheological characteristics of bitumen and bituminous binders at medium temperatures.

 - The basic principle of the test is that a bitumen sample is prepared in special molds between two clips.
 The sample is then separated horizontally at a uniform speed and at a specified temperature in a long water bath.